gpuweb/WSL/Spec/source/index.rst

 Parentheses have no effect at runtime (beyond their effect during parsing).

-The comma operator very simply reduces its first operand as long as it can, then drop it and is replaced by its second operand.
+The comma operator simply reduces its first operand as long as it can, then drop it and is replaced by its second operand.

 ..
 I don't mention the ! operator here, because it has no weirdness/interest: it is just a special syntax for a standard library function.